THE MAGAZINE OF AMERICAN BEEKEEPING

 There’s a serious side too – pesticides, politics, imports, marketing, pests, predators and diseases.
 All are examined, investigated, explored and explained.

 Bee Culture has a constant demand for articles on bees and beekeeping, pollination and honey plants, garden and forest management for bees, and a wide variety of related topics.
-With over 100 pages for most issues, we generally run 15 – 16 articles, all averaging 1000-2000 words.
+With 100 pages for every issue, we generally run 15 – 16 articles.
 About a third to half are submitted by outside writers.

-Before submitting an article we suggest you read several articles on our web page to determine the style and direction of the magazine.
-And we urge you to submit an article proposal or outline.
-Proposals should be about 200 words or less, with one or two photos for demonstration if you think they are needed, all via email.
-USPS delivered proposals will be addressed, but we are seldom timely.
-We will review full length, unsolicited manuscripts if submitted via email, and even hard copy, but expect a month before we can get to a reply.
+Before submitting an article, we suggest you read several articles on our web page to determine the style and direction of the magazine.
+All article submissions will be reviewed by the editor.
+Some edits and/or updates may be required.
+If you are unsure whether we would be interested, we encourage you to send a short proposal covering the topic and highlights of the article for consideration.
+USPS delivered articles will be reviewed, but we are seldom timely.
+We will review full length, unsolicited manuscripts if submitted, but expect a month before we can get to a reply.

 - Double-spaced with ¾” margins, set for standard U.S. paper size in MS Word compatible format, readable on a PC.
 Each article should be attached to an email, and not embedded in the email, to Jerry@BeeCulture.com .

 - Each page of the manuscript must be numbered and must include the author’s name and contact information at the top.